Helping investors beat the market long term

 Charts and graphs are provided for illustrative purposes only.
 Index returns do not represent the results of the actual trading of investable assets.

-Opinions and statements of market trends that are based on current market conditions constitute my personal judgment and are subject to change without notice.
+Opinions and statements of market trends that are based on current market conditions constitute the author’s personal judgment and are subject to change without notice.
 The views described may not be suitable for all investors.
 References to specific securities, asset classes and financial markets are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations.

-The author is not an investment advisor, accountant, or attorney.
-No part of this email message should be interpreted as investment, accounting, tax, or legal advice.
+The author is not an investment adviser, broker/dealer, accountant, or attorney.
+No part of this publication should be interpreted as investment, accounting, tax, or legal advice.
 Each investor should consult with an investment, tax, or legal professional regarding investments and their personal financial situation.

 Leveraged Momentum, LLC, was incorporated in the state of Tennessee in 2018.
 If something should happen to Pete Nikolai then the board of directors will have a message sent to all newsletter recipients suggesting that they sell their positions and invest the proceeds according to the best alternative they can identify.

 While we have used our best efforts, we make no representations or warranties as to the accuracy, completeness, timeliness, or correctness of the contents of this publication and disclaim any implied warranties of merchantability or fitness for a particular purpose as well as any responsibility for any liability or loss which is incurred as a result of the application of any part of this publication.
 Neither we nor our information providers shall be liable for any errors or inaccuracies, regardless of cause, or the lack of timeliness of, or any delay or interruptions in the transmission thereof to the users.
 All investment information contained herein should be independently verified.